michaelkirsche/IEEE802154INET-Standalone/README.md

 IEEE802154INET-Standalone
 =========================

-A new IEEE 802.15.4 Simulation Model for OMNeT++ / INET
+A new IEEE 802.15.4-2006 Simulation Model for OMNeT++ / INET

 Minimum requirements are:

 - OMNeT++ 4.3 version (tested up to 5.0-Beta1)
 - INET 2.x version (tested with 2.2 to 2.6)
+  - Minimal set of enabled project features: IPv4, IPv6, Mobility, Radio
 - Windows or Linux operating system

 Usage instructions: